-Queen Astrid of Belgium
+Astrid of Sweden, Queen of Belgium

 by Scott Mehl © Unofficial Royalty 2015

-Queen Astrid of Belgium
+Queen Astrid of Belgium – photo: Wikipedia

 Queen Astrid of Belgium was the first wife of King Leopold III of Belgium.
 She was born Princess Astrid Sofia Lovisa Thyra of Sweden, on November 17, 1905, at the Arvfurstens palats (Hereditary Prince’s Palace) in Stockholm, Sweden.
 Astrid was the third of four children of Prince Carl of Sweden, Duke of Västergötland, and Princess Ingeborg of Denmark.
 Through both of her parents, she was closely related to the Swedish, Danish, and Norwegian royal families.
-Her father was the son of King Oscar II of Sweden and brother of King Gustav V of Sweden.
+Her father was the son of King Oscar II of Sweden and the brother of King Gustav V of Sweden.
 Her mother was the daughter of King Frederik VIII of Denmark, and sister to King Christian X of Denmark and King Haakon VII of Norway.

 Astrid had two older sisters and a younger brother: